jennymaeleidig/none-of-this-is-real/README.md

 A Python script that randomly selects and concatenates MP3 files from an album directory into a single output file of a specified duration.
 Used for creating randomized mixes of a preset length for use on the radio or other streaming platforms.

+SUPPORT THE ARTIST AND PURCHASE THE TUNES HERE - https://djrozwell.bandcamp.com/album/none-of-this-is-real

 ## DISCLAIMER:

 This script is AI generated and may require adjustments to fit your specific needs.
 Use at your own discretion.